Chief Executive Officer

 Mr. Williams was elected to two terms as the fourth mayor of Washington, D.C. from 1999 to January 2007, having served as its Chief Financial Officer from 1995 to 1998.
 He also served as Vice-Chair of the Metropolitan Washington Council of Governments and as President of the National League of Cities.
 From 1993 to 1995, Mr. Williams was the first Chief Financial Officer for the U.S. Department of Agriculture, from 1991 to 1993, he was the Deputy State Comptroller of Connecticut, from 1989 to 1991, he was the Executive Director of the Community Development Agency of St. Louis, Missouri and, from 1988 to 1989, he worked as Assistant Director of the Boston Redevelopment Authority where he led the Department of Neighborhood Housing and Development.
-Mr. Williams is on the Board of Directors of the Bank of Georgetown and the Calvert Sage Fund.
-Mr. Williams also previously served as a member of the Board of Directors of Meruelo Maddux Properties, Inc. and Weston Solutions.
+Mr. Williams is on the Board of Directors of the Calvert Funds.
+Mr. Williams also previously served as a member of the Board of Directors of the Bank of Georgetown, Meruelo Maddux Properties, Inc. and Weston Solutions.

 *The Non-Employee Directors have determined that these Directors are independent under the criteria set forth in Freddie Mac's Corporate Governance Guidelines.